deliteser112/eclipse-platform-releng-buildtools/docs/flows.md

     *   Resource linked to this domain does not exist.
 *   2304
     *   The claims period for this TLD has ended.
-    *   Requested domain requires a claims notice.
-    *   Requested domain does not require a claims notice.
     *   Requested domain is reserved.
     *   Linked resource in pending delete prohibits operation.
+    *   Requested domain requires a claims notice.
     *   Nameservers are not whitelisted for this TLD.
     *   Nameservers not specified for this TLD with whitelist.
     *   The requested domain name is on the premium price list, and this registrar has blocked premium registrations.
     *   Registrant is not whitelisted for this TLD.
+    *   Requested domain does not require a claims notice.
     *   There is an open application for this domain.
 *   2306
-    *   The specified trademark validator is not supported.
-    *   Only encoded signed marks are supported.
     *   Domain names can only contain a-z, 0-9, '.' and '-'.
     *   Periods for domain registrations must be specified in years.
     *   The requested fees cannot be provided in the requested currency.